This website hosts recent articles and blogs.

-Happy to discuss any of these subjects further, and each of them has a corresponding presentation that can be delivered to interested audiences.
+Each topic has a corresponding presentation that can be delivered to interested audiences.

-The name Glenevis comes from Glen Nevis, a valley near Fort William in Scotland, where my father came from.
+Glenevis comes from Glen Nevis, a valley near Fort William in Scotland, where my father came from.

-Any questions, requests or comments, just Email firstname.lastname@example.org
+Any questions, requests or comments, to email@example.com

 We examine the state of Location-Based Advertising (LBA) in 2020, and wonder what happened to the Starbucks Coupon.
 We look at both Mobile Network and App solutions, their Pros and Cons, and discuss how location-derived audience segments have replaced quasi-real-time location targeting.